KG-Drone-Project/LSM6DSOX-Kalman-Filter/README.md

   - https://github.com/KavinTheG/LSM6DSOX-Embedded-Rust-Driver/

+#### Queues

+When using RTIC mutexes, the Kalman Filter performance suffered.
+I believe this is due to the fact that the filter is not able to get an accurate value of the delta time, since it has to wait for the mutex.
+To mitigate this, a queue was used instead.

 ### Results

 The following graphs displays the values of the roll with the given parameters.
 The first image corresponds to a slow increase in the IMU's roll motion, while the second image corresponds to slight vibrations of the imu.

 ```
 q_ang = 0.001,